CultureBMo/Syncify/README.md

 # Syncify
-An application to process MP3 files so that they can be played in order in cars equipped with Ford Sync.
+An application to process MP3 files so that they can be played in order in Ford cars equipped with the Sync audio system.

 Unlike pretty much every other MP3 player on the planet the Ford Sync audio system does not play MP3s in Track or Filename order - it orders by Title instead.